-Those courses marked with an asterisk have admission to the Teacher Education Program of the School of Education, including qualifying scores on the CASA, ACT (24) or SAT (1100), as a prerequisite.
-For more information about admission to the Teacher Education Program see https://education.indiana.edu/admissions/ apply/undergraduate/index.html.
+Those courses marked with an asterisk have admission to the Teacher Education Program (TEP) of the School of Education as a prerequisite.
+Prerequisites for admission to the TEP are marked with an (^) and should be completed by the fourth semester of coursework.
+For more information about admission to the Teacher Education Program please contact the Music Education Department.
+To apply to TEP, please visit https:// education.indiana.edu/admissions/apply/undergraduate/ index.html.